tliu76/tcga-luad-histology-genomics/README.md

 It (1) reproduces the paper's key analyses at small scale and (2) tests a proposed change to how the genomic-inference models are supervised.

-> Exploratory research demo on public data.
+> research proposal on TCGA dataset

 ## The proposal: supervise morphology with pathway function, not DNA genotype